Stan Musial: Early life

-Musial was born in Donora, Pennsylvania, the fifth of the six children (four girls and two boys) of Lukasz Musial (originally Musiał; /ˈmuːʃaʊ/) and Mary Lancos.
-His mother was of Carpatho-Rusyn descent, and his father was a Polish immigrant who always referred to his son by the Polish nickname Stasiu, pronounced "Stashu".
+Musial was born in Donora, Pennsylvania, as Stanislaw Franciszek Musial on November 21, 1920.
+He was the fifth of the six children (four girls and two boys) of Lukasz Musial (originally Musiał; /ˈmuːʃaʊ/) and Mary Lancos.
+His mother was of Carpatho-Rusyn descent.
+His father was a Polish immigrant who always referred to his son by the Polish nickname Stasiu, pronounced "Stashu".
 Young Stan frequently played baseball with his brother Ed and other friends during his childhood, and considered Lefty Grove his favorite ballplayer.
 Musial also learned about baseball from his neighbor Joe Barbao, a former minor league pitcher.
 When he enrolled in school, his name was formally changed to Stanley Frank Musial.

 At age 15, Musial joined the Donora Zincs, a semi-professional team managed by Barbao.
 In his Zincs debut, he pitched six innings and struck out 13 batters, all of them adults.
-He played one season on the newly revived Donora High School baseball team, where one of his teammates was Buddy Griffey, father of MLB player Ken Griffey Sr. and grandfather to Ken Griffey Jr. (Junior also shares the same birthday as Musial) Baseball statistician Bill James described the younger Griffey, in comparison to Musial, as "the second-best left-handed hitting, left-handed throwing outfielder ever born in Donora, Pennsylvania, on November 21."
-His exploits as a rising player in Pennsylvania earned him the nickname "The Donora Greyhound".
+He played one season on the newly revived Donora High School baseball team, where one of his teammates was Buddy Griffey, father of MLB player Ken Griffey Sr. and grandfather of Ken Griffey Jr. His exploits as a rising player in Pennsylvania earned him the nickname "The Donora Greyhound".

-Musial also played basketball and was offered an athletic scholarship in that sport by the University of Pittsburgh.
-Meanwhile, the St. Louis Cardinals had scouted Musial as a pitcher and, in 1937, offered him a professional contract after a workout with their Class D Penn State League affiliate.
+Musial also played basketball and was offered an athletic scholarship to play it at the University of Pittsburgh.
+Meanwhile, the St. Louis Cardinals had scouted Musial as a pitcher and offered him a professional contract after a 1937 workout with their Class D Penn State League affiliate.
 Musial's father initially resisted the idea of his son pursuing a baseball career, but he reluctantly gave consent after lobbying by his son and his wife.
 Musial also credited his school librarian Helen Kloz for pointing out that baseball was his dream and advising him to pursue it professionally.
 In what was then a common practice, the Cardinals did not file the contract with the baseball commissioner's office until June 1938.
 This preserved Musial's amateur eligibility, and he was still able to participate in high school sports, leading Donora High School's basketball team to a playoff appearance.
 He then reported to the Cardinals' Class D affiliate in West Virginia, the Williamson Red Birds.